Topic: DMD0225

 When using the Insert or Edit operations the row editor dialog will open.
 The Row Editor will allow you to construct write requests that will fit within the rules for the data types stated earlier.

-Be aware that because the local PLC does not have access to the memory configuration of the remote system, there is no guarantee that a write request that is correctly formed on the local PLC will work when the remote system tries to execute it.
-For example, you could write data from a memory location that is valid locally (D4000 - D4095) but the range of D memory locations may have been adjusted in the remote PLC to stop at D3000.
+Be aware that because the local CPU does not have access to the memory configuration of the remote system, there is no guarantee that a write request that is correctly formed on the local CPU will work when the remote system tries to execute it.
+For example, you could write data from a memory location that is valid locally (D4000 - D4095) but the range of D memory locations may have been adjusted in the remote CPU to stop at D3000.

-Write From Local into Remote selects the first location of the source data in the Local PLC to write to the remote PLC.
+Write From Local into Remote selects the first location of the source data in the Local CPU to write to the remote CPU.

 Number of Elements is the number of consecutive elements in the memory block to write.

-• select Built-In to write into one of the built-in memory blocks in the remote PLC.
+• select Built-In to write into one of the built-in memory blocks in the remote CPU.
 You will need to enter the first element in the memory block in the Element field.

 • select User to write into a memory block that was manually created (not built-in).
-You will need to enter the Block Number assigned to the user memory block in the remote PLC and the offset of the first element in the memory block in the Address field.
+You will need to enter the Block Number assigned to the user memory block in the remote CPU and the offset of the first element in the memory block in the Address field.
 When User Blocks are created they are assigned a number starting at 32.
-You can see the number that is assigned to a user memory block in the Memory Configuration page of the System Configuration as shown below:
+The number in the first column ( # ) is the block number that was assigned to a user memory block in the Memory Configuration page of the System Configuration as shown below:

 The remaining fields are to help you maintain the size limitations of the instruction.
 These fields validate immediately as you make changes in the editor.
 Current is the number of bytes in the write request currently being edited, Others is the number of bytes in the write requests already in this instruction, New Size is the total number of bytes of all the write requests in this instruction (including the one currently being edited), and Bytes Remaining is the number of bytes of the 1000 byte limit remaining for write requests in this instruction.